coleifer/peewee/docs/new/querying.rst

 * If the user did not specify frame type or start/end boundaries, Peewee will use the database default, which is ``RANGE``.

-The :py:attr:`Window.GROUPS` frame type looks at the window range specification in terms of groups of rows, based on the ordering term(s).
+The :attr:`Window.GROUPS` frame type looks at the window range specification in terms of groups of rows, based on the ordering term(s).
 Using ``GROUPS``, we can define the frame so it covers distinct groupings of rows.
 Let's look at an
 example: